Equipment (belonging to different categories)

 If a component with a value equal to or exceeding CHF 10’000 needs to be replaced on an equipment, and this component increases the value of the equipment or alters its operating life, the EPFL Inventory Coordinator needs to be contacted.

-In the case of a major overhaul for an item of equipment (i.e. if the costs of the overhaul exceed CHF 100’000, routine services excluded), the EPFL Inventory Coordinator needs to be contacted.
+In the case of a major overhaul for equipment (i.e. if the costs of the overhaul exceed CHF 100’000, routine services excluded), the EPFL Inventory Coordinator needs to be contacted.

 If the value of consumable stock exceeds CHF 100’000, a stock valuation must be completed once per year and communicated to the Accounting Department.